damosull/playwright-1/README.md

 - The configs folder contains the configurations for various types of tests.
 - These configs are fairly similar, the only major differences are the test directory file path & whether or not videos/screenshots are turned on.

+# Test Generated Files

+- This folder contains PDF & PNG files generated as part of various tests.

+# Test Results / Test Reporting

+- See notes/07-reporters.md
+  Todo: add link in above

+# Artifacts on Fail (Videos & Screenshots)

+- See notes/08-screenshots-visual-testing.md
+  Todo: add link in above

+# test-generated-files Folder

+- Only purpose for this is to store files that are generated when running some commands.
+- The commands that generate these files can be found in notes/15-tips.md

 # Todo List:

-1. Move page-objects to a support folder or the utils folder.
-I think I might rename utils to support, but double check if it's somethign different.
-2. Where to put the generated screenshots & PDFs?
-Maybe create a screenshots folder & PDFs folder @ project root & specify that path in all tests where screenshots are taken?
-3. What to do w. the test-results folder?
-What to do w. the playwright-report folder?
-When are these generated?
-By what command?
-And is that the default one we're going with?
-Need to pick 1 reporter, stick with it & then outline steps required to use the others
-4. Need to go through the sub folders within the tests folder in the README, just give a brief explanation on what's inside each, which configuration is linked to it, etc., & if there's anything specific about certain sub folders (i.e. having to run the visual tests once before they actually pass.
+1. Need to go through the sub folders within the tests folder in the README, just give a brief explanation on what's inside each, which configuration is linked to it, etc., & if there's anything specific about certain sub folders (i.e. having to run the visual tests once before they actually pass.
 For this example, instead of repeating, just add a link to the MD file in the notes section that explains it, rather than repeating yourself).
-5. As part of Point 6 above, update the 'E2E Tests' section in the README below to follow that approach.
-6. Use the README file to explain installation steps how to run the framework & where to find the test results.
+2. Use the README file to explain installation steps how to run the framework & where to find the test results.
 We need to stick to 1 reporting format so we can confirm the framework is working correctly.
 Might make sense to stick to the basic one as the base.
 We can then add a notes MD file that explains the steps needed in order to use other reporters (see if we can maybe update the existing 07-reporters.md for this?)

 # E2E Tests: